Gurdwara Shaheed Bhai Taru Singh

 Gurdwara Shaheed Bhai Taru Singh (Punjabi and گوردوارہ شہید بھائی تارو سنگھ) or Gurdwara Shahidi Asthan Bhai Taru Singh ji is a Sikh Gurdwara at Naulakha Bazaar in Lahore, Pakistan, which commemorates the spot where Bhai Taru Singh was executed.
 The shrine was built on the grounds of the Shaheed Ganj Mosque, leading to a legal dispute over ownership that began in 1850.
 British, and later Pakistani, courts upheld the right of Sikhs to maintain a place of worship at the site.
-While a settlement was being negotiated by British authorities, a group of Sikhs demolished the mosque on 7–8 July 1935, triggering communal riots.In December of 2022, the official Gurdwara’s doors where locked by the local people was turned into a mosque.
+While a settlement was being negotiated by British authorities, a group of Sikhs demolished the mosque on 7–8 July 1935, triggering communal riots.
+In December 2022, Pakistan’s Evacuee Trust Property Board closed it to the public.

 Location

 The gurdwara is located at Naulakha Bazaar of Lahore near Shaheed Gunj Gurdwara.

 History

 The gurdwara was built on the grounds of the Shaheed Ganj Mosque, which was dedicated in 1722 by Falak Beg Khan.
 The mosque was built on the premises of the shrine to the Sufi saint Pir Shah Kaku.
 After Sikh rule began in Lahore in 1762 under the Bhangi Misl, Muslims were forbidden from entering the site, and a small new gurdwara to commemorate the execution site of Bhai Taru Singh was built next to the mosque building and shrine of Pir Shah Kaku.
 Sikhs did not demolish the mosque immediately, but instead used it as the residence of the granthi priest of the gurdwara.
 Muslims began to petition British courts for ownership of the site, after the Sikh Empire was defeated in 1849.